 - Support Teen Peer Court as a viable deterrent for juvenile crime

 - Continue to support youth led and youth focused organizations

 - Support efforts to curtail truancy and meet with the DA regarding the SARB process.

-The Commission Meets the Third Friday of the Month 12:00 PM to 2:00 PM at the Probation Conference Room — 585 Low Gap Road, Ukiah CA 95482.
+The Commission Meets the Second Friday of the Month 12:00 PM to 2:00 PM at the Probation Conference Room — 585 Low Gap Road, Ukiah, CA 95482.
 Members of the public are welcome.
 Please let us know in advance if you plan to attend.